Potlatch River: Ecology

 At one time the river's watershed was dominated by grassland mostly consisting of Idaho fescue and bluebunch wheatgrass.
 Cottonwoods, quaking aspen, maple, and alder formed the riparian zone along the Potlatch River.
 In the foothills, a meadow steppe environment abounding with black hawthorn, snowberry and small conifers flourished, while along the banks of smaller tributaries, hawthorn and mock orange grew.
 Camas and forbs thrived in the thinly distributed seasonal wetlands along the river and its larger tributary creeks.
 The forests were mainly a mix of Douglas fir and ponderosa pine, interspersed with rare stands of grand fir, western redcedar, western white pine, and larch, and an understory of oceanspray, ninebark, serviceberry, wild rose and snowberry.
 Wildfires burned through the watershed from time to time, clearing the way for new growth.
 After human intervention, these vegetation communities continued to persist, but in lesser numbers, and the grasslands have mostly been wiped out by farming.
 The average annual precipitation ranges from 15 to 50 in per year, and annual variations in temperature are around 25 to 100 F.

-According to a study from 2003–2004, there were 13 different species of fish in the Potlatch River watershed, including speckled dace, longnose dace, rainbow trout (both wild and farm-raised), brook trout, largemouth bass, pumpkinseed, northern pikeminnow, redside shiner, sculpin, bridgelip sucker, largescale sucker, and yellow perch.
+According to a study from 2003 to 2004, there were 13 different species of fish in the Potlatch River watershed, including speckled dace, longnose dace, rainbow trout (both wild and farm-raised), brook trout, largemouth bass, pumpkinseed, northern pikeminnow, redside shiner, sculpin, bridgelip sucker, largescale sucker, and yellow perch.
 Migration of steelhead, the anadromous phase of rainbow trout, has been impacted by the construction of dams downstream on the Snake and Columbia Rivers.
 The two species of dace were cumulatively the largest individual fish population in the watershed, while steelhead accounted for 58.4% of the biomass.
 Of all the streams sampled during the study, the West Fork Potlatch River had the highest diversity because of its relatively pristine condition.
 The lower section of the river suffers from chronic pollution caused by agricultural runoff.
 From 2005 to 2008, the population of steelhead (rainbow) trout in the watershed was recorded by the Potlatch River Steelhead Monitoring and Evaluation Program (PRSME).
 There was no data for steelhead populations in the main stem but 197 adult steelhead were recorded in the East Fork of the river, while an average of 226 was recorded annually in one of the river's larger tributaries, Big Bear Creek.
 Over 1,000 steelhead are estimated to return to the Potlatch drainage in strong run years.
 Outmigration of steelhead smolt from the East Fork was estimated at 6,976 fish while the average for Big Bear Creek was 9,491.
 The Idaho Department of Fish and Game began a series of seven projects in 2009 in order to conserve fish habitat in the Potlatch.